If you’ve had the flu, you probably remember the awful, sudden symptoms like high fever, muscle aches and pains, headache and persistent cough.

-If you think you might have the flu, even if you have had a flu shot, call your primary care physician, visit a convenience care retail clinic or urgent care clinic, or schedule a virtual visit.
-Treatment for any viral illness starts with lots of rest, liquids and acetaminophen/aspirin (for adults), to help the body combat the flu.
+If you think you might have the flu, even if you received a flu shot, call your primary care physician, visit a convenience care retail clinic or urgent care clinic, or schedule a virtual visit.
+Treatment for any viral illness starts with lots of rest, liquids and acetaminophen or aspirin (though aspirin should not be given to children).

-People who are very sick or who are at high risk of serious flu complications may be treated with antiviral drugs - such as oseltamivir.
+People who are very sick or at high risk for serious flu complications may be treated with antiviral drugs such as oseltamivir, commonly known by the brand name Tamiflu.
 Your primary care physician can assess whether an antiviral medication is right for you.